-- (d)(1) There shall be no obligation to file the reports of expenditures required by this section on behalf of, or in opposition to, a candidate if the total amount to be expended in behalf of the candidacy by the candidate, by any political party committee, by any political action committee, or by any person shall not in the aggregate exceed one thousand dollars (\$1,000). - (2) However, even though the aggregate amount expended on behalf of the candidacy does not exceed one thousand dollars (\$1,000), reports must be made listing the source and amounts of all contributions in excess of a total of one hundred dollars (\$100) from any one source within a calendar year.
-Even though the aggregate amount expended on behalf of the candidacy does not exceed one thousand dollars (\$1,000) and no contribution from any one source within a calendar year exceeds one hundred dollars (\$100), the report shall state the aggregate amount of all contributions received.
-In addition, the report shall state the amount of aggregate contributions that were from individuals, the amount from political action committees, and the amount from political party committees. - (e) On or before the first date for filing contribution and expenditure reports, the campaign treasurer may file a sworn statement that the treasurer will accept no contributions nor make aggregate expenditures in excess of the minimum amounts for which a report is required by this chapter.
-Thereafter, the campaign treasurer shall be excused from filing all the reports for that campaign, other than the final report due on the twenty-eighth (28th) day following the election. - (f) A campaign treasurer must file a report containing an account of contributions received and expenditures made at the ninety-day (90) intervals provided for in subsection (c) of this section for any ninety-day (90) period in which the campaign received contributions in excess of a total of one hundred dollars (\$100) within a calendar year from any one source and/or made expenditures in excess of one thousand dollars (\$1,000) within a calendar year; however, the time to file under this subsection shall be no later than the last day of the month following the ninety-day (90) period, except when the last day of the month filing deadline following the ninety-day (90) reporting period occurs less than twenty-eight (28) days before an election, in which case the report shall be filed pursuant to the provisions of subdivisions (a)(1) and (2) of this section.
-Provided, however, if the last day of the month falls on a weekend or a holiday, the report shall be due on the following business day. - (g)(1) The board of elections may, for good cause shown and upon the receipt of a written or electronic request, grant a seven-day (7) extension for filing a report; provided, that the request must be received no later than the date upon which the report is due to be filed.
+6 (d)(1) There shall be no obligation to file the reports of expenditures required by this 7 section on behalf of, or in opposition to, a candidate if the total amount to be expended in behalf of 8 the candidacy by the candidate, by any political party committee, by any political action committee, 9 or by any person shall not in the aggregate exceed two thousand dollars (\$2,000).

+10 (2) However, even though the aggregate amount expended on behalf of the candidacy does 11 not exceed two thousand dollars (\$2,000), reports must be made listing the source and amounts of 12 all contributions in excess of a total of two hundred dollars (\$200) from any one source, within a 13 calendar year.
+Even though the aggregate amount expended on behalf of the candidacy does not 14 exceed two thousand dollars (\$2,000) and no contribution from any one source, within a calendar 15 year two hundred dollars (\$200), the report shall state the aggregate amount of all contributions 16 received.
+In addition, the report shall state the amount of aggregate contributions that were from 17 individuals, the amount from political action committees, and the amount from political party 18 committees.

+(e) On or before the first date for filing contribution and expenditure reports, the campaign treasurer may file a sworn statement that the treasurer will accept no contributions nor make aggregate expenditures in excess of the minimum amounts for which a report is required by this chapter.
+Thereafter, the campaign treasurer shall be excused from filing all the reports for that campaign, other than the final report due on the twenty-eighth (28th) day following the election.

+24 (f) A campaign treasurer must file a report containing an account of contributions received 25 and expenditures made at the ninety-day (90) intervals provided for in subsection (c) of this section 26 for any ninety-day (90) period in which the campaign received contributions in excess of a total of 27 two hundred dollars (\$200), within a calendar year from any one source and/or made expenditures 28 in excess of two thousand dollars (\$2,000) within a calendar year; however, the time to file under 29 this subsection shall be no later than the last day of the month following the ninety-day (90) period, 30 except when the last day of the month filing deadline following the ninety-day (90) reporting period 31 occurs less than twenty-eight (28) days before an election, in which case the report shall be filed 32 pursuant to the provisions of subsections (a)(1) and (a)(2) of this section.
+Provided, however, if the 33 last day of the month falls on a weekend or a holiday, the report shall be due on the following 34 business day.

+(g)(1) The board of elections may, for good cause shown and upon the receipt of a written or electronic request, grant a seven-day (7) extension for filing a report; provided, that the request must be received no later than the date upon which the report is due to be filed.